KittiKovacs/Quahog_Bulletin-MS3/README.md

 - Add pagination.

-- Add a comment section whereby the users can have a conversation with each other.
+- Add a comment section where the users can have a conversation with each other.

 ## Information architecture

 ### Database Choice

 I am using MongoDb Atlas as a database for my project.
+I created a new database within Mongo and added 3 collections: categories, users and posts as seen in the schema below.

 ### Data modelling